Industrial hemp regulations draft available for public input

 A draft of regulations for the Commercial Industrial Hemp Program in Kansas is now available for public input on the Kansas Department of Agriculture website.
 The draft was developed by KDA and will be available for public review by the industrial hemp state advisory board and stakeholders.
-An Industrial Hemp Advisory Board meeting is scheduled for Aug.
-30 to discuss the draft of the commercial regulations.
+An Industrial Hemp Advisory Board meeting is scheduled soon to discuss the draft of the commercial regulations.

 The draft can be found at agriculture.ks.gov/IndustrialHemp, and comments may be submitted there or emailed to KDA.industrialhemp@ks.gov through Sept.
 13. Following this public input stage, all feedback will be considered in revising the regulations prior to beginning the next step in the formal adoption process.